Back to Knowledge Hub

 A hearing is the board's chance to show that the association uses process rather than personality.
 The board should be prepared, consistent, and focused on the governing standard rather than turning the discussion into an argument.

-When Management Helps
+When Management Helps?

 Boards often struggle with notices because the real problem is weak administrative support.
 Better management improves documentation, resident communication, scheduling, and follow-through around the enforcement process.